katcipis/katcipis.github.io/_posts/drafts/go-object-model.md

-A vivid example is not seeing that a function that accepts a function as a parameter can also be called passing a method, So the idea is to de construct the object model to just functions and build it back to how Go works, showing that the first class concept in Go is actually functions not objects.
+A vivid example is not seeing that a function that accepts a function as a parameter can also be called passing a method, So the idea is to de-construct the object model to just functions and build it back to how Go works, showing that the first class concept in Go is actually functions not objects.